Development Advisory Committee (DAC)

 The Harford County Development Advisory Committee (DAC) advises the director of Planning and Zoning regarding major subdivisions and certain other proposed development activities.
 The committee is composed of representatives from county, state, and other agencies.
 DAC meetings are open to the public.
 Anyone attending may provide comments or ask questions regarding projects on the agenda.
 See § 268-19 of the Harford County Code for specific information and requirements regarding the Development Advisory Committee.

-DAC meetings are held the 1st and 3rd Wednesday of the month as needed.
+MeetingsDAC meetings are held at 9 a.m. the first and third Wednesdays of the month as needed.

 For information regarding the Development Advisory Committee process, please call the Department of Planning and Zoning, Development Review Section at 410-638-3103.

 At least two weeks prior to a DAC meeting, subject properties are posted with a RED notice stating the date, time and location of the meeting.
 Meetings notices are also published in at least two local publications prior to the DAC meeting.
-Adjoining property owners receive notice via Certified Mail.
+Adjoining property owners receive notice via certified mail.

 The requirement for site plan approval may be waived in instances of a change in use or occupancy where no extensive construction or improvement is proposed.
 The waiver may be granted only upon a determination that the use will not affect existing drainage, traffic circulation, configuration of buildings, landscaping, buffering, lighting, and other considerations of site plan approval, and the existing facilities do not require significant upgrade or additional site improvements.

-Approval of a site plan application waiver does not exempt the applicant from other regulations associated with the development and use of the site.
+Approval of a site plan application waiver does not exempt the applicant from other regulations associated with development and use of the site.
 Upon approval, a building permit or zoning certificate may be required.